 Venture Capital Experience

 Rick co-founded Gabriel Venture Partners in 1999.
 During his venture career, he has been involved in more than 50 venture deals and has led over $100 million in early-stage financings.
 He currently focuses on investments with disruptive business models in digital media infrastructure and applications, communications, information technology, and the Internet.
-Before joining Gabriel, he served as General Partner at Chicago-based Apex Investment Partners, where he honed his early experience spanning angel, early stage, late stage, and large institutional rounds for four years.
+Before joining Gabriel. he served as General Partner at Chicago-based Apex Investment Partners, where he honed his early experience spanning angel, early stage. late stage, and large institutional rounds for four years.

 Investment Focus

 At Gabriel, Rick focuses on identifying early innovators in the communications, digital media sector and disruptive business models.
-Recent investments include Chegg, the first online college textbook rental service; Jacked, an innovative provider of a browser-based publishing platform for contextually synchronized media, advertising and commerce; and Kajeet, the leading mobile virtual network operator focused on the young “tween” demographic.
-With Rick’s hands-on guidance, Gabriel portfolio companies in the digital media space build market dominance and reach cash-flow positive or exit more quickly and efficiently.
+Recent investments include Chegg, the first online college textbook rental service; Jacked, an innovative provider of a browser-based publishing platform for contextually synchronized media. advertising and commerce; and Kajeet, the leading mobile virtual network operator focused on the young “tween” demographic.
+With Rick’s hands-on guidance, Gabriel portfolio campanies in the digital media space build market dominance and reach cash-flow positive or exit more quickly and efficiently.
 Rick’s strong connections with serial entrepreneurs, angels, super angels, and other venture capital funds, including August, KPCB, Oak, Sequoia and Venrock, allow him to forge strategic relationships for Gabriel’s portfolio companies that facilitate exceptional growth.
 On an international scale, Rick honed his experience during an extended consulting assignment in Tanzania for the African Communications Group.
 Rick was also an early charter member of Indian venture group TiE and has built strong connections in Asia Pacific.
 As Gabriel’s U.S.-based portfolio companies seek growth overseas, Rick leverages his international experience to help them build strategic partnerships across borders.

 Entrepreneurial Experience

-Rick understands the entrepreneur’s unique perspective, drive, and ambition, because he has been an entrepreneur himself.
+Rick understands the entrepreneur’s unique perspective, drive.
+And ambition, because he has been an entrepreneur himself.
 As founder of Blue Sky Ventures, a firm that invested and managed a portfolio of residential properties based in Chicago, Rick bootstrapped the firm with $5,800 in capital and quickly grew revenues 100-fold.
 Involved in every aspect of the company’s growth and success, Rick sourced, evaluated, financed, and managed the firm’s portfolio of residential properties.
-Today, Rick invests in entrepreneurs with game-changing ideas and the personal drive to build companies into market leaders.
-Working side-by-side the industry’s brightest minds, Rick aligns himself with company founders to offer the operational and strategic guidance necessary to build winning companies.

 Operating Experience

-Rick’s background in technology development and operational management sets him apart from many venture capital investors and allows him to understand the unique challenges faced by high-growth companies at every stage of their development.
-His deep operational knowledge enables Rick to offer hands-on, strategic guidance to entrepreneurs and to nurture investments from incubation through to exit.
-He spent seven years at AT&T where he held management roles in marketing, sales, and operations, and participated in the company's executive succession program.
-While at AT&T, Rick received the President's Award and the Quality Management of the Year Award.
+He spent seven years at AT&T where he held management roles in marketing. sales, and operations, and participated in the company’s executive succession program.
+While at AT&T, Rick received the President’s Award and the Quality Management of the Year Award.
 He began his career working as an engineer for Chevron Oil in the Systems, Planning, and Development Department, and has also taught computer architecture at the University of Michigan.
 When working for the African Communications Group, Rick helped develop and fund telecommunications industry projects, including a wireless private network, in Tanzania.
 Rick also has a deep understanding of underlying technology architectures, having designed an innovative RISC microprocessor prototype in graduate school that was later used at AT&T.

-Board Memberships and Affiliations
+Board Memberships & Affiliations

 Philanthropy